Honors Writing Fellows Program

 How the Program Works

 Each Writing Fellow works with 10-12 students who send them drafts of two writing assignments during the semster, the first around midterm and the second towards the end of the semester.
 The Fellow provides written comments and suggestions and then meets individually with students to discuss the comments and how best to revise the paper to make it stronger.
-The goal of the Honors Writing Fellows Program is to emphasize the importance of feedback and revision to the writing process, so all students in the class must submit drafts of their assignments to the Fellows.
+The goal of the Honors Writing Fellows Program is to emphasize the importance of feedback and revision to the writing process, so working with a Writing Fellow is part of the assignent requirements.
 A course with 36 students is typically assigned 3 fellows while a course with 24 students would be assigned 2.
 Because of logistical and scheduling difficulties we generally do not assign Fellows to courses with more than 40 students.
 Due to the limited number of Fellows available, this services is not currently available to TAs.

 After the commenting and conferencing cycle, the professor reads both the first drafts and the revised essays and grades the latter.
 Fellows do not do any grading, they comment and tutor only.
 For their first year, fellows receive $700 per semester, and thereafter, $800 a semester.
 Interested Writing Fellows can also receive additional training to become Undergraduate Tutors who are available for one-on-one appointments in the Writing Center.

 To be eligible to participate in the Honors Writing Fellows program, professors must be willing to schedule two assignments that are submitted to the Fellows for commenting and conferencing two weeks before the final versions are submitted.
 They must also be willing to meet with their Fellows to discuss assignment goals and relationship to the course.
 They also meet with the Fellows during the commenting process and after the first commenting-conferencing-grading cycle to evaluate and fine tune the procedure for the second paper cycle.
 All Fellows have commenting mentors who are Rhetoric faculty or Writing Center staff.
 These look at drafts of papers and commenting letters and advise and support the Fellows.